Dead List: The Elderly in Horror Movies

 Jakob’s Wife (2021)

-Barbara Crampton’s best acting of her career is brought to the screen in the semi-autobiographical story of Crampton’s career.
-If anyone has mastered the art of aging gracefully in Cinema it’s her.
-Barbara was introduced to the horror world in the fun exploitation films of Stuart Gordon as a young beauty, but in her 30’s and 40’s, she hit the aging actress syndrome so common in Hollywood.
-She has returned like a Phoenix in the last decade and managed to become an in-demand actress once again in her 50’s and 60’s.
 Jakob’s wife uses vampirism as a life-stage transition story.
-So often horror movies use women in the transformation graduation of the final girl trope, a coming of age of defeating your youthful demons.
-In this case, it is the menopausal middle-age transition that gets explored, and the decision as to whether to embrace the change or not.
-Larry Fessenden is also in great form as her titular husband, Jakob, who faces his own mid-life crisis about a pastor whose flock has stagnated, and he has to come to grips with his failing influence.
-Great storytelling, bolstered by some fun gory vampire carnage.
+So often, horror movies use women in the transformation of the final girl trope, a coming of age of defeating your youthful demons.
+In this case, it is the menopausal transition in middle age that is explored in her character, Anne, along with the decision of whether to embrace the change or not.
+Larry Fessenden is also in great form as her titular husband, Jakob.
+He faces his own mid-life crisis as a pastor whose flock has stagnated, and he must come to grips with his failing influence.
+Incidentally, Larry has never looked better on screen!
+Great storytelling, bolstered by some fun and gory vampire carnage.

 Subscribe to Blog via Email